raymondmwaura-osdev/Harnessing-Python-to-Automate-Anything/templates/argparse/add_argument_param_template.md

 * Mistakes users often make
 * Subtle differences (e.g., `nargs=1` vs `nargs=None`)
 * Edge cases that trigger errors or confusion

 ---

-## Notes and References

-* Any quirks not obvious in the docs
-* Links to Python official docs or trusted tutorials
-* Historical notes (e.g., changes in default behavior across Python versions)

----